Holoturia/Trivia-API/TECHNICAL_MANUAL.md

 ### Home page
 This is the page that loads when you enter the web for the first time.
 It contains a general information about the web.
 - HTML: index.html
-- CSS linked: index.css, nav.css
+- CSS linked: webStyles.css, index.css, nav.css
 ### Trivia page
 This page contains the trivia game.
 - HTML: triviaGame.html
-- CSS linked: triviaGame.css, nav.css
+- CSS linked: webStyles.css, triviaGame.css, nav.css
 - JS linked: triviaDemo.js
 ### About Us page
 This page contains information about the project.
 - HTML: aboutUs.html
-- CSS linked: index.css, nav.css, aboutUs.css
+- CSS linked: webStyles.css, nav.css, aboutUs.css

 ## CSS
+The pages have 3 css files linked:
+- **webStyles.css**: every page will load this css.
+This contains general styles for the whole web.
+- **nav.css**: every page will load this css.
+This contains styles for the navbar in all pages.
+- **index.css/triviaGame.css/aboutUs.css**: each page will load its own css file.
+This contains specific styles for the linked page.

 ## Trivia API
 To get data from the Open Triva Database, this web uses this URL: